- Does Gen Z Have it Harder Than Millennials? - November 20, 2023

 Don’t get me wrong.
 For actual Americans on the ground, a Trump presidency is terrible.
 He’s promised to appoint socially conservative supreme court justices, meaning that in all likelihood, abortion rights and the LGBTQIA community are going to come under attack, his environmental policies are planted firmly in the “screw it!” camp, and he’s about to repeal Obamacare without that pesky “replace” part.
 That’s all very very bad.

 But to a stock trader, does it affect stock markets?
 Not really.
-In fact, his promise to cut corporate taxes in half would have a net positive effect on business profitability.
+In fact, his promise to cut corporate taxes in half would have a net positive effect on business profitability, and therefore our portfolio.
 So it looks like what happened here was after that brief “Oh shit!” period we all experienced watching the election results come in, Wall Street has decided that while Trump may be bad for Americans, he’s good for the American Index.
 We’ll see whether they turn out to be right about that after he takes office.